vczh-websites/vczh/Espresso-DialingIn/README.md

 - Decreasing temperature seems to affect to pressure as well.
 - The best temperature on sweet aftertaste seems to drop when pressure drops.
 - Decreasing temperature could decrease the density and lead to the breaking of already balanced flavor and thickness.
+  - Or sometimes drops the flow rate and make flavor less emphasized.

 ### Flow Rate